Long-Lived Coherence between Incoherent Excitons revealed by Time-Resolved ARPES: An Exact Solution: Summary and Conclusions

 \acknowledgments

-We acknowledge funding from Ministero Universit\`a e Ricerca PRIN under grant agreement No. 2022WZ8LME, from INFN through project TIME2QUEST, from European Research Council MSCA-ITN TIMES under grant agreement 101118915, and from Tor Vergata University through project TESLA.
+We acknowledge funding from Ministero Universit\`a e Ricerca PRIN under grant agreement No. 2022WZ8LME, from INFN through project TIME2QUEST, from European Union’s Horizon Europe research and innovation programme under the Marie Sk{\polishl}odowska-Curie Doctoral Networks grant agreement No. 101118915 – TIMES, and from Tor Vergata University through project TESLA.

 \begin{widetext}